belovehq/clojure-lab/README.md

 # Jupyter Lab for Clojurians

 A Docker container for data science with Python and Clojure.
 Includes Anaconda, BeakerX and Leiningen.
+Automatically starts Jupyter Lab on startup.

 Versions at the time of writing are Ubuntu 18.04, Anaconda 5.2 and BeakerX 1.1.0.